bebound/bebound.github.io/content/posts/fix-error-cask-java-is-unavailable-in-homebrew.md

 noread = true
 +++

 After update brew to latest version, when calling `cask` related command, it always outputs `Error: Cask 'java' is unavailable: No Cask with this name exists.`, such as `brew list --cask`.
-However, `brew` command works.
+However, the `brew` command works.

 After doing some research, I found [Java has been moved to homebrew/core](https://github.com/Homebrew/homebrew-cask/pull/72284).
-As I installed java by cask, now it's not available and throw this error.
-Now I need to uninstall it from cask.
+This makes sense now.
+I installed java by cask, but it's not available now and cask throw this error.
+If I uninstall java from cask, the error should disappear.

-Finally I found this issue: [brew cask upgrade fails with "No Cask with this name exists"](https://github.com/Homebrew/homebrew-cask/issues/72562).
-After running `rm -rf "$(brew --prefix)/Caskroom/java`, the error disappears.
+This is not easy as cask is broken.
+Finally, I found this issue: [brew cask upgrade fails with "No Cask with this name exists"](https://github.com/Homebrew/homebrew-cask/issues/72562).
+After running `rm -rf "$(brew --prefix)/Caskroom/java`, cask is back.